testfairy/docs/docs/650_API/100_Upload_API.md

 }
 ```

+### What are the supported filesizes?

+You can upload any iOS and Android apps up to 4GB!

 ### Where can I find my API Key?

 In order to get your API KEY, open your account preferences at https://app.testfairy.com/settings/ and click on "Upload API Key".